washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 `[golang/protobuf](https://github.com/golang/protobuf)`.
 Like the support of golang data type and marshaller function.

-The problem is the helpful library now is
+The problem is the helpful library is
 [looing for new ownership](https://github.com/gogo/protobuf/issues/691), and it didn't support the new version of go protocol buffer api.